SLACube/slacube-daq-tutorial/README.md

 A short pedestal run is taken `pedestal_...h5`.
 A new bad channel list is generated `pedestal-bad-channels-...json`.
-Another short pedetal run is taken with the updated bad channe list `recursive_pedestal_...json`.
+Another short pedestal run is taken with the updated bad channel list `recursive_pedestal_...json`.

 Make pedestal plots:
 ```